Proppys

 Liverpool property investment: docklands regeneration, 7-9% yields

 Liverpool combines accessible entry prices with a credible capital growth story centred on the northern docklands.
-Everton's new stadium, Liverpool Waters, and Knowledge Quarter investment are driving demand in the inner postcodes delivering 7–9% yields.
+Everton's new stadium, Liverpool Waters, and Knowledge Quarter investment are driving demand in the inner postcodes delivering 7-9% yields.
+An 11-ward Article 4 Direction has been in force since 17 June 2021, covering most of the high-yield investment postcodes.

 City avg yield